 The prestigious food safety journal, Food and Chemical Toxicology, has accepted for publication an article from Burdock Group titled: “Our unrequited love for natural ingredients” by George A. Burdock, Ph.D., and Wendan Wang, Ph.D.
 The article provides a summary of how naturals have been approved for use in food without the benefit of scientific testing comparable to that required for synthetic chemicals or single chemical fermentation products.
 The article also discusses the elements of risk assessment (specifications, hazard and consumption) and while synthetics or fermentation products can be judged by these universally accepted safety criteria, it may not be possible to perform a comparable assessment for natural products and why.
 “Our unrequited love for natural ingredients” will appear in the September issue of Food and Chemical Toxicology, Volume 107, Part A, September 2017, pp. 37-46 and is available online here.Tags: food safety, natural ingredients, synthetics

-AAFCO allergens animal feed animal studies aquaculture Australia Canada CFDA China claims clean labels colors CVM dietary supplement DSHEA EFSA Europe exposure FDA feed ingredient Final rule food additive food ingredients genetic modification GRAS health food registration health foods IFT infant formula Japan nanomaterials natural natural colors NDIN Official Publication petfood forum probiotics Product Safety Labs safety testing SOT speaking engagement Student Travel Award Supply Side West synthetics warning letters
+AAFCO allergens animal feed animal feed ingredients animal studies aquaculture CFDA China claims clean labels Compliance CVM dietary supplement dietary supplements DSHEA EFSA Europe exposure FDA feed ingredient Final rule food ingredients food safety genetic modification GRAS health food registration health foods IFT infant formula Japan nanomaterials natural natural colors NDIN Official Publication petfood forum probiotics Product Safety Labs safety testing SOT speaking engagement Student Travel Award Supply Side West synthetics warning letters

 Subscribe To Our Newsletter